 On December 17, 1903, the Wright Brothers made the very first flight of an airplane at Kitty Hawk, North Carolina.
 Find out more about the Wright Brothers, how they made the Flyer, and what happened on that historic day.

-The Titanic, a huge ocean-liner that had sunk in 1912, had remained lost at the bottom of the Atlantic Ocean for 73 years before ocean explorer Robert Ballard found it in 1985.
-Learn more about how Ballard found the elusive wreck of the Titanic.
+The Titanic, a huge ocean-liner that had sunk in 1912, remained lost at the bottom of the Atlantic Ocean for 73 years.
+Robert Ballard found it in 1985.

 On December 1, 1913, Henry Ford introduced the first automobile assembly line at his Highland Park plant in Michigan.
 The assembly line significantly shortened the production process, thus enabling Ford to make his Model T cheap enough to become the car for the masses.